In this article I’ll expose seven linguistic tricks people use to deceive you:

 Ask them to explain it to you as if you were a five year old.

 Don’t let them hide behind $50 words and incomprehensible language.

 Here is a good 7 minute video on Doublespeak with author William Lutz:

 “Doublespeak is not a slip of the tongue or a mistaken use of language, it’s exactly the opposite.
 It is language used by people who are very intelligent, and very sophisticated in the use of language, and know that you can do an awful lot with language.” – William Lutz, Doublespeak

 Weasel words (aka “appeal to anonymous authority)

-Sometimes people try to introduce anonymous authorities into a conversation in order to make their arguments or claims sound more persuasive and valid than they really are.
+Sometimes people try to introduce anonymous authorities into a conversation in order to make their claims sound more persuasive than they really are.

 Journalists frequently to do this and use “weasel words” to put people on the spot by saying things like:

 If anyone tries to use anonymous authorities against you to prove their point in an argument, you can simply ask them: